Task Automation: Freedom from Digital Drudgery

 Task automation is overdue for its turn in the spotlight.

 We take a different perspective.
-We focus on task automation because we focus on people.
+We focus on automating tasks because we focus on people.
 In our view, task automation can be a powerful force for good in the lives of employees and customers, in terms of the problems it solves, as well as the opportunities it creates.
 In our experience, task automation is all about freeing people from repetition and redundancy so that they have more time to create, coordinate, and collaborate.

 In this series of posts, we make our case for a fresh look at task automation by illustrating its potential for simplifying and improving workflows and processes.